Why Bank for good

 Infrastructure Choices

-The infrastructure we rely on today—our homes, power grids, transit systems, and heating and cooling—was financed long before we ever used it.
+The infrastructure we rely on today; our homes, power grids, transit systems, and heating and cooling, was financed long before we ever used it.
 Banks play a major role in shaping what gets built next.
-Where deposits go can influence whether communities receive grid upgrades, whether energy-efficient home improvements are accessible, and whether investments flow toward modern, lower-carbon infrastructure instead of outdated systems.
+Where deposits go can influence whether communities receive grid upgrades, whether energy-efficient home improvements are accessible, help with affordability, and whether investments flow toward modern infrastructure instead of outdated systems.

 Good financing means reliable, efficient, low-cost systems.
-Poor financing locks communities into high-cost, high-carbon, unreliable infrastructure for decades.
+Poor financing locks communities into high-cost, outdated, and unreliable infrastructure for decades.

 Access and Opportunity